samsquire/ideas4/README.md

 When another thread, the scheduler, decides that a process has executed for too long it switches the jump address to switch the loop to the one with the scheduler call.

+In C we can modify a hot loop by writing to the memory of opcodes of the loop.
+For example, [see this stackoverflow post](https://stackoverflow.com/questions/7447013/how-to-write-self-modifying-code-in-c) if we add a disassembler and identify the conditional jump of the hot loop, we can modify the jump target to a line that calls the scheduler.
+It's possible for the cancel button to actually cancel.

 # incomplete ideas